The Truth Behind the Numbers: M&A Success in the AE Industry

 As someone deeply entrenched in M&A transactions, I have trouble accepting the high failure rate as gospel.
 If roughly 80% of acquisitions fail, why are there so many firms that use M&A successfully?
 How did Henry Kravis and Steve Schwartzman make all that money?

 Evidence to the Contrary, Part 1: Speaking of Mr. Kravis and Schwartzman, Private Equity comes to mind as an excellent argument against the statistics.
-It is, an investment class built on M&A and it, consistently outperforms its public peers in investment returns.[1]
+It is an investment class built on M&A, and it consistently outperforms its public peers in investment returns.[1]

 Sage Advice from Another Highly Successful Businessperson: Rather than explaining these situations as exceptions to the rule, perhaps the answer is that the studies behind the statistics do not measure M&A as we know it within the AE industry.
 As Jeff Bezos stated in a recent interview, “When the data and anecdotes disagree, the anecdotes are usually right.”